aaai-uc/aaai-uc.github.io/2022_scheduleDRAFT.md

 # Thanks

 Thank you to our speakers, faculty panelists, and graduate student panelists and mentors!
-(TENTATIVE / INCOMPLETE LISTS BELOW)

 ## Faculty Panelists
 Judy Goldsmith, University of Kentucky
+Odest Chadwicke Jenkins, University of Michigan
 Elias Khalil, University of Toronto
 Sanmi Koyejo, University of Illinois at Urbana-Champaign
 Pat Morreale, Kean University